expo/expo/docs/pages/versions/unversioned/guides/using-gatsby.md

   };
   ```

-- Install the Expo Babel preset
+- Install the babel preset
   - **using yarn** - `yarn add -D babel-preset-expo`
   - using npm - `npm install --save-dev babel-preset-expo`
 - Create a `babel.config.js` and use the Babel preset - `touch babel.config.js`